 Your business will also need to think harder about packaging and postage in 2021.

-The UK Government will be bringing several changes into force from January around labelling and marketing standards for products being exported to the EU.
-That guidance covers a lot of specific products like organic food and drink, poultry, eggs, alcohol, certain oils, animals, fruit, vegetables and more.
+The UK Government will be bringing several changes into force from January regarding labelling and marketing standards for products being exported to the EU.
+That guidance covers a lot of specific products like organic food and drink, poultry, eggs, alcohol, certain oils, animals, fruit, vegetables, and more.

-To be on the safe side, you should check new guidance now to make sure you’re compliant on labelling and postage in 2021.
+To be on the safe side, you should check new guidance now to make sure you’re compliant with labelling and postage in 2021.

 Get an EORI number